 Heading over to another browser (more on this below), I conducted the identical search – same search site, same departure airport, same destination, same day, same flight time, same airline.
 It was exactly the same flight and….low and behold, the price was less.

 Here it is:

-What you see on the left hand side is the search results that came up after weeks of searching for flights to Colombia.
+What you see on the left-hand side are the search results that came up after weeks of searching for flights to Colombia.

 Shocked?
-Yes, I was the first time I realised that a) this practice goes on and b) that it is perfectly legal.
+Yes, it was the first time I realised that a) this practice goes on and b) that it is perfectly legal.

 Speaking of which…